miwagner1/k8s-at-home/README.md

 read through https://rancher.com/docs/k3s/latest/en/installation/ and make sure you meet the installation requirements.

 ## install Helm 3
+I now use https://github.com/k3s-io/helm-controller to deploy my helm dependent installs which is also apart of k3s.

 I am going to use MetalLB as my service load balancer instead of the built in Klipper Load Balancer.
 I also disabled the built in Traefik deployment and use my own configuration.
 ```curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC=“--disable servicelb --disable traefik” sh -```